 Head is made of high-density synthetic bristles.
-Varying bristle height allows blends precisely and eliminates streaks.
+Varying bristle height allows precise blending and eliminates streaks.
 Works well with liquid, cream, and gel face products.

 A few reports of bristles shedding after only a few months.

 Rounded dome side works well to blend and buff concealer.
 Angled side is excellent for contouring with concealer.
 Helps full-coverage concealers apply more evenly.

 Some users find the heads to be too large for smaller areas of the face.

 Dense bristles allow you to pick up just the right amount of cream product.
 Slender shape allows you to contour with ease.
 Synthetic bristles are extremely soft on the skin.
 Handle fits in the hand comfortably.
 Can also be used to apply bronzer.

 Not ideal for those who prefer a more defined or precise application of bronzer or contour.